marysalemme/makersbnb/README.md

 As a space-hosting user,
 So that my property doesn’t get overbooked,
-I want to be able to display my existing bookings.
+I want to be able to display unavailable dates.

 As a space-hosting,
-So that I can avoid bad guests,
-I want to able to vet and confirm bookings.
+So that the space can still be booked while any request are unconfirmed, I want the space to appear as free between request and confirmation.

 ```